-The Certified Entity assesses suppliers associated with a higher risk of those harms prioritised during the scoping exercise at the site level.
+- The Certified Entity assesses suppliers associated with a higher risk of those harms prioritised during the scoping exercise at the site level.
 For these purposes, the Certified Entity shall select suppliers based on the severity and likelihood of the risk of harm, not their position in the supply chain.
-The following considerations shall be taken into account when identifying the supplier for such an assessment:
+The following considerations shall be taken into account when identifying the supplier for such an assessment: - o the country of operation with specific risks, - o production processes with specific risks (e.g. wet processing is a high risk for hazardous chemicals), - o harms or risks of harm identified in previous supplier assessment. - Where severe risks are linked to upstream processes (e.g. cotton growing), the Certified Entity seeks assurances that the prioritised suppliers upstream are being assessed. - The Certified Entity conducts supplier assessments when there are information gaps or the context has likely changed. - The Certified Entity shall use multiple sources of information. - The Certified Entity assesses: - o the measures that the supplier has implemented to prevent harm, - o the actual harm on the ground and risks of harm,

-- o the country of operation with specific risks, - o production processes with specific risks (e.g. wet-processing is a high risk for hazardous chemicals), - o harms or risks of harm identified in previous supplier assessment. - Where severe risks are linked to upstream processes (e.g. cotton growing), the Certified Entity seeks assurances that the prioritised suppliers upstream are being assessed. - The Certified Entity conducts supplier assessments when there are information gaps or the context has likely changed. - The Certified Entity assesses: - o the measures that the supplier has implemented to prevent harm, - o the actual harm on the ground and risks of harm, - the extent to which the workers are aware of their rights, in particular about their human and labour rights, - whether the supplier has established an operational-level grievance mechanism and whether it is effective, - The extent and nature of the assessment correspond to the potential risks and is adapted to the local context.
-For labour and human rights issues, workers are involved in designing assessments. - In case of discrepancies between actual findings and expected findings Certified Entity shall adjust the assessment methodology. - Persons conducting the assessment shall know the local context and national and international standards related to the adverse impact.
+- o the extent to which the workers are aware of their rights, in particular about their human and labour rights, - whether the supplier has established an operational-level grievance mechanism and whether it is effective, - The extent and nature of the assessment correspond to the potential risks and is adapted to the local context.
+For labour and human rights issues, workers are involved in designing assessments. - In case of discrepancies between actual findings and expected findings Certified Entity shall adjust the assessment methodology. - Persons conducting the assessment shall know the local context and national and international standards related to the adverse impact. - The Certified Entity shall conduct suppliers' assessment in a gender-sensitive manner.